-Until recently the focus of 'L120Q Rats' in central southern England was thought to comprise a single contiguous focus, the extent of which comprised very large portions of Hampshire and Berkshire, with parts of the neighbouring counties of Wiltshire, Oxfordshire and Surrey also involved.
-Recent work conducted at the University of Reading has revealed the presence of 'L120Q Rats' in Sussex, Kent, Greater London, Essex, Norfolk, and in Dorset.
-It is not currently possible to say whether these foci are contiguous with the main one.
-An outlying focus has also been identified in south-west Scotland.
+Until recently the focus of 'L120Q Rats' in central southern England was thought to comprise a single contiguous focus, the extent of which comprised very large portions of Hampshire and

+Berkshire, with parts of the neighbouring counties of Wiltshire, Oxfordshire and Surrey also involved.
+Recent work conducted at the University of Reading has revealed the presence of 'L120Q Rats' in Sussex, Kent, Greater London, Essex, Norfolk, and in Dorset (Figure 3).
+An outlying focus has been identified in south-west Scotland and work conducted in 2018 has detected new foci in Somerset, Monmouthshire, Shropshire and West Yorkshire (Table 5), It is not currently possible to say whether these foci are contiguous with the main one.

-A noteworthy feature of the L120Q focus is the frequent occurrence of homozygous resistance, and the fact that there are few wild-type 'susceptible' animals (i.e. that do not possess a resistance gene) within the resistant infestations.
+A noteworthy feature of the large L120Q focus is the frequent occurrence of homozygous resistance, and the fact that there are few wild-type 'susceptible' animals (i.e. that do not possess a resistance gene) within the resistant infestations.
 This implies that recent and historic rodenticide applications in the resistance area have operated an extreme selection pressure in favour of the L120Q resistant genotypes.